-- 3.1.1.8 Metallized through-hole defects.
+3.1.1.6.
+Metallized through-hole defects, "high magnification".
+No element shall be acceptable that exhibits:

-"high magnification".
-No element shall be acceptable that exhibits: - a.
-Through-hole metallization that is not vertically continuous or that does not cover at least a continuous 50 percent of the inside, circumferential surface area unless by design.
+Class H Class K Figures a.
+Through-hole metallization that is not vertically continuous or that does not cover at least a continuous 50 percent of the inside, circumferential surface area unless by design. a.
+Same as Class H. No figure supplied.

-- 3.1.1.9 Wrap-around connection defects, "high magnification".
-No element shall be acceptable that exhibits: - Unmetallized area in the edges of wrap-around connections greater than 50 percent of the largest dimension of the edge metallization (see figure 2032-8h). - a.
-Same as class H.
+3.1.1.7.
+Wrap-around connection defects, "high magnification".
+No element shall be acceptable that exhibits: